• Skip to primary navigation

 Other Additions and Changes

-Though these are but the brightest gems in ColdFusion 2023’s treasure hoard, there are many more features and enhancements tucked within its depths.
+Though these are but the brightest gems in ColdFusion 2023's treasure hoard, there are many more features and enhancements tucked within its depths.
 Detailing them all would fill more scrolls than even the libraries of Minas Tirith could hold.
-So, for those eager to delve deeper into the full list of what Adobe ColdFusion 2023 has to offer, I’ve gathered them here for your perusal.
+So, for those eager to delve deeper into the complete list of what Adobe ColdFusion 2023 has to offer, I've gathered them here for your perusal.
 Follow the provided links to the Adobe website, where the complete chronicles await.

 Integrate SAML and LDAP support with ColdFusion Administrator.